 selection

-selectionArgsorderBy

-auxillaryHash
+selectionArgs

+order_by

+newRowInitialElementKeyToValueMap

+openRowInitialElementKeyToValueMap

 Each row of the queries page represents a choice set that can be used by select prompt types in the workbook.
 In general, query_name is referenced in the values_list column of survey worksheets.

+Queries Using Csv Files

+csv files are an ideal external source if your select prompt question calls on an expansive list.
+Additionally, csv files allow for you to use a choice_filter to limit choices based on responses to previous questions.
 For example, suppose that on the survey page under the variable name region the user is asked to select the region they are from.
 Then the user is asked to select which country they are from.
 The choices for the list of countries can be filtered based on the region the user selected.
 The queries worksheet might look like this: